 George Saunders

-George Saunders is an American writer of short stories, essays, novellas, and children's books.
-He is known for his witty, satirical style and has won multiple awards for his work, including the Man Booker Prize for his novel 'Lincoln in the Bardo'.
-Saunders is also a professor of creative writing at Syracuse University.
+George Saunders is an American writer known for his short stories, essays, novellas, and children's books.
+He has received critical acclaim for his unique voice and innovative storytelling, and his work often explores themes of consumerism, corporate culture, and the human condition.
+Saunders won the Man Booker Prize in 2017 for his novel 'Lincoln in the Bardo'.

 Books